top of page

 Is it painful?

 Acupuncture is performed with sterilized stainless steel/copper needles that are so thin that they are difficult to see with the naked eye.
 There is occasionally a brief moment of sensitivity as the needle penetrates the skin.
 Once the needles are in place most animals relax.
 Humans tend to be more reactive with the needle placement.
-If you pet is overly sensitive to needles, then the lacer is used to simulate the points.
+If you pet is overly sensitive to needles, then the laser is used to simulate the points.
 It works very well for cats or patients that don’t like to sit still for very long.

 How often and for how long does one treat?